-De Vries and Van der Jeugd (personal communication) provided preliminary survival rates, obtained from analysis of capture-mark-resighting data submitted to the geese.org portal, for the three different MUs of Barnacle Goose, based on a combination of observations of colour-ringed individuals taken from the geese.org database, and recoveries of metal-ringed individuals provided by EURING.
+De Vries and Van der Jeugd (personal communication) provided preliminary survival rates, obtained from analysis of capture-mark-resighting data submitted to the geese.org portal, for the three different MUs of Barnacle Goose, based on a combination of observations of colour-ringed individuals taken from the geese.org AFMP for the Russia/Germany & Netherlands Population of the Barnacle Goose 49 database, and recoveries of metal-ringed individuals provided by EURING.
 There are separate survival rates for juveniles and adults, period s and w, and also for the periods before and after 15 July 2007, when derogation shooting increased markedly.
-The estimated rates and associated confidence intervals for the Russian population are given in Table 1.
+The estimated rates and associated confidence intervals for the Russian population are given in Table 20.
 These rates include offtake, both in Russia and in NW Europe.
 Note that (1) the rates are generally very precise with small confidence intervals especially for adults, (2) the juvenile summer survival rates are lower than the other rates, and (3) the survival rates after 2007 are lower than before 2007 which might reflect the onset of derogation shooting of Barnacle geese in the Baltic and North Sea regions after 2007.